LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## New Terms with GitHub Build

-A number of **terms** used with GitHub Build may be new and unfamiliar.
-Many of these terms have tooltips.

-[:material-skip-forward:](#save-your-information) You can read details about them or skip ahead to [Save Your Information](#save-your-information).
+[:material-skip-forward:](#save-your-information) You can read details about new terms with GitHub build or skip ahead to [Save Your Information](#save-your-information).

-There are a number of terms that may seem unfamiliar with the GitHub Build.
-As you move through this page, there will be detailed instructions, but it helps to have the overview.
+The GitHub Build may use new and unfamiliar **terms**.

-Some of these terms have ToolTips, so hover your mouse over the item - or review in the [Glossary](../faqs/glossary.md).
+Some of these **terms** have ToolTips, so hover your mouse over those - or review them in the [Glossary](../faqs/glossary.md).

-* You may find some terms in the Glossary not in alphabetical order.
+* Some terms in the Glossary are not in alphabetical order.
 All the <code>Secrets</code> discussed on this page, are listed under <code>Secrets</code> in the Glossary.

-Others terms need an expanded explanation.
-If reading about the new terms first is confusing, finish reviewing the whole page and then come back.
+If this summary of terms is confusing, finish reviewing the whole page and then come back.

-* `Modules`: You won't see this term but the concept is important when explaining the other terms
+* `Modules`:
-    * The Loop code uses modules to handle different components of the entire app
+    * The Loop code uses modules to handle different components of the app
-    * Some of these modules must be associated with your unique App Group
+    * Some modules must be associated with your unique App Group
-    * Others do not have this requirement
-* `Identifiers`: The Identifiers refer to the Modules that must be available to build Loop with GitHub
+* `Identifiers`: The Identifiers are Modules required to build Loop with GitHub
-    * There are 4 Identifier Names for LoopWorkspace that must be associated with your App Group
+    * Four Identifier Names must be associated with your App Group
         * `Loop`, `Loop Intent Extension`, `Loop Status Extension` and `Small Status Widget`
+        * For dev branch only: `Small Status Widget` was renamed `Loop Widget Extension`
-    * There are 2 other Identifier Names that must exist but do not require that association
+    * Two Identifier Names must exist but do not require that association
         * `WatchApp` and `WatchAppExtension`
-    * On the `Identifier` screen, there will be **`NAME`** and **`IDENTIFIER`** columns
+    * The `Identifier` screen, has **`NAME`** and **`IDENTIFIER`** columns
-        * The items you see under the **`NAME`** column depend on whether you previously built with Xcode and may start with `XC`
+        * If you previously built with Xcode, the items in the **`NAME`** column may start with `XC`
-        * The items under the **`IDENTIFIER`** column match the table in the documentation
+        * The items under the **`IDENTIFIER`** column match the table in [Add App Group to Bundle Identifiers](#add-app-group-to-bundle-identifiers)
-* <code>Secrets</code>: a method to securely embed personal information into your fork of LoopWorkspace to enable GitHub to have the access required to build Loop
+* <code>Secrets</code>: required to enable GitHub to build Loop using GitHub Actions
-    * There are 6 <code>Secrets</code> that must be added to your fork of LoopWorkspace
+    * Six <code>Secrets</code> must be added to your fork of LoopWorkspace
     * These <code>Secrets</code> work for any branch in your fork (`main` or `dev`, for example)
-    * These same <code>Secrets</code> are added to your GitHub fork for [Other Apps](gh-other-apps.md) configured with the same GitHub build method
+    * These <code>Secrets</code> can be added to [Other Apps](gh-other-apps.md) configured with the same GitHub build method
 * [`App Store Connect`](https://appstoreconnect.apple.com): a website available for Apple Developers to review their apps
     * Once you purchase an *Apple Developer* annual account, you are an Apple Developer and have access to this site
-    * Most Loopers will not have an App on their page until using the GitHub build method
+    * Most Loopers will not have an App until using the GitHub build method
-    * The name of an app must be unique across the entire App Store worldwide
-        * You will need a unique name for your Loop App
+    * The instructions walk you through creating and naming your app: [Create Loop App in App Store Connect](#create-loop-app-in-app-store-connect)
 * API `Key`: Application Programming Interface Key
-    * This key will be obtained by you from the Apple Developer website to enable your GitHub account to interface with Apple to create your app
+    * You obtain and save this key from the Apple Developer website
+    * It is required to enable your GitHub account to interface with Apple to create your app
-* `Actions`: a custom application for the GitHub Actions platform that performs a complex but frequently repeated task
+* `Actions`: available in your GitHub account to build your app (once you follow the instrctions on this page)
-    * With Loop 3, actions to `Verify Secrets`, <code>Add Identifiers</code>, `Create Certificates`, and `Build Loop` are provided to enable users to build the Loop app from a browser on any computer
+    * With Loop 3, the actions: `Verify Secrets`, <code>Add Identifiers</code>, `Create Certificates`, and `Build Loop` enable users to build the Loop app from a browser on any computer
-    * The GitHub system is maintained by Microsoft Corporation and they do a good job of keeping it running - however, if there is a problem, it will be reported on [GitHub Status](https://www.githubstatus.com/).
+    * If GitHub Actions are not operating as you expect, check [GitHub Status](https://www.githubstatus.com/) to see if it is GitHub problem.

 ## Save Your Information

 **Everyone needs to read this section!**

-!!! tip "Archive This Information"
+!!! tip "Archive Your Information"
-    For many of the steps on this page, you will need to have access to usernames, email addresses, passwords, and in some cases, special parameters.
+    For many of the steps on this page, you will need your username, email address, password, and in some cases, special parameters for Apple and GitHub.

-    * Record these in a safe place so you can find them when you need them
+    * Record these in a safe place where you can find them
-    * A digital copy is best because you will be copying and pasting in different locations
+    * A digital copy is best for copying and pasting in different locations

     **Be sure to use a Text-Only editor like NotePad (PC) or TextEdit (Mac) to archive your information.**